 The Valuation Office Agency (VOA) published the revaluation details of just under two million non-domestic properties late last year.
-The new rateable values, which have been published on the VOA’s website, are based on the rental value of properties on 1 April 2015, and will be used to calculate business rate bills from 1 April 2017.
-At the same time a number of changes in rating practice, including an increase in the threshold for Small Business Rate Relief and a appeals system will be implemented.
+The new rateable values, which have been published on the VOA’s website, are based on the rental value of properties on 1 April 2015 and will be used to calculate business rate bills from 1 April 2017.
+At the same time, a number of changes in rating practice, including an increase in the threshold for Small Business Rate Relief and an appeals system will be implemented.

 Commenting on the changes, Howes Percival solicitor and property expert, Jamie Childs said, “While the new rates won’t come into effect until April, we are urging businesses to go online on the VOA website and check their new draft rateable value now.
 This will allow businesses to plan for any increase or decrease in the business rates.